jpmattia/jpmattia.github.io/_posts/2023-11-30-IT-consultant-French-Laundry.md

 <hr>
-[^1]: Engineers have a lot of ideas about how IT support *should* be done and will take over the job
+[^2]: Engineers have a lot of ideas about how IT support *should* be done and will not hesitate take over the job, which then leaves you with the problem of back-filling the engineer's job.